benkoshy/pagy/docs/extras/searchkick.md

 ### Methods

-This extra adds the `pagy_searchkick` method to the `Pagy::Backend` to be used when you have to paginate a `Searchkick::Results` object.
+* Adds the `pagy_searchkick` method to the `Pagy::Backend`.
+*  to be used when you have to paginate a `Searchkick::Results` object.
 It also adds a `pagy_searchkick_get_vars` sub-method, used for easy customization of variables by overriding.

 #### pagy_searchkick(pagy_search_args, vars={}})